Disability pension and work

 Tip: For a list of diseases and the associated percentage rates of decline in work capacity, see the Decree establishing the percentage rates of decline in work capacity.

-The disability pension is paid once a month, either as a cashless transfer to your personal account or your spouse’s account, or by postal order.
-However, there is a fee for the latter.
-Last September, the price increased from 29 to 35 crowns.
-For this reason too, it is worth having the money sent to your account.
+The disability pension is paid once a month, either by a cashless transfer to your personal account or your spouse’s account, or by postal order.
+However, there is a charge for the latter (CZK 94), so it is worth having the money sent to your account.

 Are you solving a similar problem?